2i2c-org/2i2c-org.github.io/.github/ISSUE_TEMPLATE/blog-post.md

 ---
-name: Blog Post Request
+name: Blog post information
-about: Request a new blog post for the 2i2c website
+about: Capture information we can use for a blog post
 title: "[BLOG TITLE HERE]"
 labels: ["blog"]
 assignees: []